Guide to applying

 - Read the selection documentation carefully.
 This will consist of an application pack that outlines the role and our ideal candidate.
 This information will give you an understanding of the sort of work involved and AIATSIS’ expectations of the person who will eventually fill the position.

-- If you have questions about the position or require further information, contact the contact officer listed in the position documentation.
+- If you have questions about the position or require further information, contact the contact officer listed in the application pack.

 - All positions within AIATSIS are Identified Positions meaning all employees must display a level of cultural competence appropriate to the role.
 It is critical that you address the cultural capability requirements outlined in the application pack as these requirements carry more weight.